 Fingering Charts for Irish Flutes

-For those wishing to know the various fingering positions used with the simple system keyless D flute, Martin Doyle offers fingering charts with printable PDF versions also available to download.
+For those wishing to know the various fingering positions used with the simple system keyless D flute, Martin Doyle offers fingering charts with printable PDF versions available to download.

 Irish Flute Links